-In addition, PPL recently completed a study in a rat model of dry eye disease where topical PPL-003 solution achieved highly significant efficacy and a more rapid onset of action than 0.1% dexamethasone.
-In another exploratory study of PPL-003 in a T-cell dependent rabbit model of uveitis.
-Topical treatment with PPL-003 for two weeks was well tolerated and demonstrated reduced inflammation in the anterior chamber and the vitreous confirming that this cell penetrating peptide therapeutic is able to penetrate into the eye and exhibit its anti-inflammatory activity in eye tissues.
+In addition, PPL recently completed a study in a rat model of dry eye disease where topical PPL-003 solution achieved highly significant efficacy.
+In this model, PPL-003 reduced corneal damage after topical administration in a rat low humidity chamber model of dry eye disease with more rapid onset of action than 0.1% dexamethasone and with similar efficacy.

+In another exploratory study of PPL-003 in a T-cell dependent mycobacterial antigen-induced uveitis model, treatment with PPL-003 for two weeks was well tolerated and demonstrated reduced inflammation in the anterior chamber and the vitreous confirming that this cell penetrating peptide therapeutic is able to penetrate into the eye and exhibit its anti-inflammatory activity in eye tissues.
+PPL-003 was shown to reduce anterior chamber and vitreal inflammation after either topical or intravitreal administration.
 Previously PPL announced positive results in acute endotoxin-induced models of anterior uveitis in mice and rabbits and excellent toleration in normal rabbits dosed for 7 days.
 These studies confirm the cell penetrating properties of PPL-003 and its broad anti-inflammatory activity through inhibition of NFkB transcription factor activation.